U.S. Visa Lawyers Knowledgeable About Nonimmigrant And Immigrant Visas

 - The lawyer or law firm that you work with

-Consumer Law Group strives to make our services affordable and client focused, so no matter how complicated your visa issue might be, you can feel assured in coming to us for help.
+At Consumer Law Group, we strive to make our services affordable and client focused so that no matter how complicated your visa issue might be, you can feel assured in coming to us for help.

-You can find a good non-immigration or immigration visa attorney by searching “visa attorney near me” (but proceed with caution and vet the firm carefully), or by giving us a call at 312.766.7777.
-We will walk you through what your case is likely to require, and you can decide whether working with us is best for your particular case.
-Our committed attorneys are happy to help you through each step of the process to ensure that your case gets the hearing and treatment you deserve.
+You can find a good nonimmigration or immigration visa attorney by searching “visa attorney near me,” but proceed with caution and vet the firm carefully.
+You can also give us a call at Consumer Law Group.
+Our lawyers will walk you through what your case is likely to require, and you can decide whether working with us is best for your particular case.
+Our committed attorneys are happy to help you through each step of the process to ensure that your case gets the hearing and treatment it deserves.

-You should hire a visa attorney as soon as you think that something may be jeopardizing your ability to stay in the United States for the time that you need.
+You should hire a visa attorney as soon as you think that something may be jeopardizing your ability to stay in the United States during the time you need to be here.
 Waiting too long could result in even worse legal complications, especially if you receive a notice of deportation.

-If you suspect that there are problems with your visa application – or you just have questions about the process—it’s a good idea to give us a call.
+If you suspect that there are problems with your visa application – or you just have questions about the process – then it’s a good idea to give us a call.

 Yes, if you fail to satisfy certain conditions, your visa application may be denied.
-Luckily, you also have the opportunity to apply for a waiver, and to reapply for a visa if you are initially unsuccessful.
-If your visa application has been denied, and you need help staying in the country or applying for another visa, it’s a good idea to work with a visa lawyer who can help you present the best case possible.
+Luckily, you also have the opportunity to apply for a waiver and to reapply for a visa if you are initially unsuccessful.
+If your visa application has been denied and you need help staying in the country or applying for another visa, then it’s a good idea to work with a visa lawyer who can help you present the best case possible.

-The time you can stay in the US with your approved visa depends on the kind of visa you have applied for.
-If you are a student, it may only last as long as you’re in school; if you apply for an immigrant visa because you are planning on marrying an American citizen, you may be able to stay in the US permanently.
+The time you can stay in the U.S. with your approved visa depends on the kind of visa you have applied for.
+If you are a student, then it may only last as long as you’re in school.
+If you apply for an immigrant visa because you are planning to marry an American citizen, then you may be able to stay in the U.S. permanently.

-Consumer Law Group visa attorneys are happy to help you determine what visa is best for you, how long your visa permits you to stay in the United States, and what steps you can take to ensure you’re allowed to remain in the country as long as you need.
+At Consumer Law Group, our visa attorneys are happy to help you determine which visa is best for you, how long your visa permits you to stay in the United States and what steps you can take to try to ensure that you’re allowed to remain in the country as long as you need.